The Behavioral Movement in Modern Political Analysis

 FAQs:

-Key proponents include Charles E. Merriam, who championed the scientific approach, and David Easton, who provided a theoretical framework for the movement.
+Major proponents include Charles E. Merriam, who championed the scientific approach, and David Easton, who provided a theoretical framework for the movement.

-6. What is the post-behavioural movement?
+6. What is the post-behavioral movement?